 We have been working on a secret project since early 2010.
-We already have a great Java library for printing, viewing and rasterizing PDF files.
+We already have a great Java library for printing, viewing, and rasterizing PDF files.
 How difficult would it be to create a new version which can convert PDF to HTML?

-Java does not run on Apple’s IPad/IPhone, and Android does not support several critical Java features.
+Java does not run on Apple’s IPad/iPhone, and Android does not support several critical Java features.
 So porting our Java PDF viewer to either platform would be a huge amount of work.
 It is also not clear which platform will win and whether there is a commercial market.

 PDF to HTML conversion makes a great deal of sense for our customers who face the same issue – they can make content available on multiple platforms easily and do not have to pick which they think will win.
 So we have taken our Java parser and built a new product to generate HTML.

-We are publishing lots of blog articles on things we have learnt, the specifics of conversion, and even some of the legal issues involved.
+We are publishing lots of blog articles on things we have learned, the specifics of conversion, and even some of the legal issues involved.
 If any topic is of particular interest, please let us know.
 What would you like to know?